 - Slip-and-fall accidents

-Personal injuries caused by abuse can have long-lasting physical and emotional effects that vary greatly from case to case.
-Accidents can also cause a wide range of injuries, but many accidents result in the following residual and permanent injuries.
+Personal injuries caused by automotive wrecks can cause a wide range of injuries, but many accidents result in the following residual and permanent injuries:

 Scars, Burns, and Disfigurement